willtrnr/play-redis/README.md

 ### Serialization

-Objects will be serialized using Akka Serialization making it possible to use Kryo or other saner serialization frameworks than Java serialization.
+Objects will be serialized using Akka Serialization making it possible to use Kryo or any other saner alternative than Java serialization.
 Read the [Akka documentation](https://doc.akka.io/docs/akka/current/serialization.html) for how to set this up.